This is based on opinion. Please don't list it on a work's trope example list.

 On a similar note, seeing Chiba's dramatic change in personality through the early volumes.
 She became dramatically more stubborn, aggressive, and depressive.

-This happens a lot to Nitori lately.
+This happens a lot to Nitori.
 Her haircut looking too masculine, going to the all-boys school, having to wear the male's waiter outfit at her new job.